 I've said this when the market was good and I've said it when the market was down.
 The real question is “WHERE and WHAT should I buy?”

-There is always a place, somewhere in the country that is either appreciating in value or is an undervalued market.
+There is always a place, somewhere in the country that is either appreciating or is an undervalued market.
 And the reasons may be local economics; it may be demographics, or it may be related to its location.
 Maybe it’s because the population is growing in those areas, or maybe it’s in a town where a large industry is moving in.
-For example, there are towns and markets where large oil companies are moving into, creating a large number of new jobs which creates a need and demand for more housing (purchase and rentals).
+For example, there are towns and markets where large oil companies are moving, creating a large number of new jobs which creates a need and demand for more housing (purchase and rentals).

 Those are a few things to look for in a good market.